IBM-Bluemix-Docs/va/va_index.md

 Vulnerability Advisor includes the following features:

 -   Scans images for vulnerabilities
+-   Scans running containers for vulnerabilities if you've installed the container scanner in each cluster
 -   Provides an evaluation report that is based on security practices that are specific to {{site.data.keyword.containerlong_notm}}
 -   Provides recommendations to secure configuration files for a subset of application types
 -   Provides instructions about how to fix a reported [vulnerable package](#packages) or [configuration issue](#app_configurations) in its reports
+-   Provides verdicts to the admission controller.
+Exemptions can be applied at an account, namespace, repository, or tag level to allow deployment of images with specific compliance or vulnerability issues.
+-   Provides links to associated containers from the **Tag** view of the {{site.data.keyword.registrylong}} graphical user interface.
+You can list the containers that are running and that are using that image in a cluster that has a container scanner installed.

 In the Registry dashboard, the **SECURITY REPORT** column displays the status of your repositories.
 The report identifies good cloud security practices for your images.

-The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image.
+The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image and a link to a running container if the container scanner is installed.
 To find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report](#va_reviewing).

 **Data protection**